TradeofExile/Trade-of-Exile/README.md

 ![livesearch panel picture](https://user-images.githubusercontent.com/129565402/229520081-5682c34b-e730-4c3c-b4d7-a1b1adbd7bdb.png)

 # Installation
-To install, simply unzip the 'Trade of Exile' folder to a location of your choosing, and you can start the app by running the 'Trade of Exile.exe' file within the folder.
+To install, simply unzip the 'Trade of Exile' folder to a location of your choosing, and you can start the app by running the 'Trade of Exile' shortcut within the folder.
+Right now, non of the funcion need your actual main account poesessid, so you can use new account for it.

 # Access
 The tool is currently in Alpha testing.
 If you already would like to access it, you can do so by supporting the project on Patreon.